ohir/mopt/README.md

 ``` go
 func (u Usage) OptL() (r []string)
 ```
-Method OptL returns a slice of strings filled with commandline arguments after the last option, or arguments after the options terminator '--', if given; or all arguments if no dash-letter was spotted.
+Method OptL returns a slice of strings filled with commandline arguments after the last option, or arguments after the options terminator '--', if given.
+Or all arguments if no dash-letter was spotted.

 ### <a name="Usage.OptN">func</a> (Usage) [OptN](/src/target/mopt.go?s=2758:2804#L68)
 ``` go